amethon/www/_reflections/journal-appendix.md

 4. Transfer the roast beef to a roasting pan and roast it in the preheated oven for 20 minutes per 500 grams of meat.
 5. While the roast beef is cooking, prepare the horseradish cream sauce.
 In a small saucepan, combine the beef broth, heavy cream, and horseradish.
 Heat the mixture over medium heat, stirring occasionally, until it comes to a boil.
 Reduce the heat to low and simmer for 5-10 minutes, or until the sauce has thickened.
 Stir in the chopped parsley.
 6. To prepare the roasted vegetables, toss them with the olive oil, salt, and pepper.
 Spread them out on a separate baking sheet and roast them in the oven alongside the roast beef for 20-25 minutes, or until they are tender and golden brown.
 7. Once the roast beef is cooked to your desired level of doneness, remove it from the oven and allow it to rest for 10-15 minutes before slicing.
 Serve the roast beef with the horseradish cream sauce and the roasted vegetables.
-Enjoy!

 ## Marcel's Seafood Extravaganza